didntchooseaname/docs.contactit.fr/my-configuration.md

 As an IT worker for few years now, I noticed that a lot of enterprises (including the ones I was in) **switched from various brands to Lenovo Thinkpads** for good reasons as look, feel, performance/price, keyboard, functionalities and most of all stability and good support.
 I had many Thinkpads in hands and feel great.
 I will take one personnally.

 The context is said, after few weeks of search I found one feets my needs in a perfect condition for $550.
-The storage was about **500GB**, so I commanded a new nvme of **1TB** at the same time for $100.
+The storage was about **500GB**, so I commanded a new nvme of **1TB** at the same time for $100 and upgraded the flash memory to 32Gb for $60.

 Here is the precise model i have now : **Lenovo ThinkPad P14s Gen 1 - 14"**